TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-30-what-can-you-learn-from-menstruation-and-symfony-releases.md

 - **Major versions every 2 years, minor every 6 months.**

 So simple yet so amazing.
-I don't think about "when will the new Symfony come?" no more.
+I don't think about "when will the new Symfony come?" any more.

 ### What about PHP?